8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Lot
 :    A pool of assets (ex.
 Stocks) purchased at the same time and at the same cost basis.

+Lump-sum investing
+:    Investing with a single dollar amount at a given time. *Compare to dollar cost averaging.*

 Management (active)
 :    A style of asset management whereby an individual or team of individuals actively choose assets to buy and sell and when; often with the intent of beating the returns of a benchmark index.